simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 [csv-mode]: https://elpa.gnu.org/packages/csv-mode.html
 [visidata]: https://www.visidata.org

+### Showing declared accounts

+With `--declared`,
+accounts which have been declared with an [account directive](#declaring-accounts) will be included in the balance report, even if they have no transactions.
+(Since they will have a zero balance, you will also need `-E/--empty` to see them.)

+More precisely, *leaf* declared accounts (with no subaccounts) will be included, since those are usually the more useful in reports.

+The idea of this is to be able to see a useful "complete" balance report, even when you don't have transactions in all of your declared accounts yet.

 ### Commodity layout

 With `--layout`, you can control how amounts with more than one commodity are displayed: